Day 1 Bangkok

 Spend today enjoying the facilities at your hotel, perhaps take a dip in the outdoor pool or Jacuzzi, or go for a stroll along the beach.

-If you like to cook, we also offer a fantastic optional excursion to the nearby beach resort of Hua Hin, where you can learn the art of Thai cookery.
-Beginning with a visit to a local market, you'll shop for fresh ingredients and then create something delicious for lunch using herbs, spices, limes and other wonderful flavours.
+If you like to cook, we also offer a fantastic optional excursion today as we head to the nearby beach resort of Hua Hin, where you can learn the art of Thai cookery.
+Start by visiting a local market to shop for your fresh ingredient.
+During your class you'll cook with ingredients such as fish sauce, herbs, spices, limes and coconut milk, and whatever you cook you'll eat for lunch.

 Day 11 Cha-Am - at Leisure

 Enjoy a final day at leisure.
-You could choose to soak up the sun on the beach, or perhaps head out with your travelling companions to one of the nearby seafood restaurants for lunch.
+You could choose to soak up the sun on the beach and later, perhaps head out with your travelling companions to one of the nearby seafood restaurants for lunch.
+If you're wanting to go for a walk after lunch, you could explore the hotel's grounds, or perhaps try out the well-equipped fitness centre.
+Your hotel also boasts a fabulous spa, so maybe book yourself in for a pampering session.
+This evening we'll gather together for a farewell drink before dinner.Meals included: B,D